zeronounours/ictf-2015-writeups/analyses/shakespeare/README.md

 #### Expressions

-Expressions are quite similar with other language expressions.
+Expressions are quite similar to expressions of other languages.
 You can apply some operators on [variables](#variables) or [constants](#constants).
-Only the syntax changes as it must must fit Shakespeare's language.
+Only the syntax changes as it must fit Shakespeare's language.

 Terminal elements of expressions are:
 - A character name.
-It use the character's current value.
+It uses the character's current value.
 - A pronoun (`ME`, `MY`, `YOU`, `YOUR`).
-It use the corresponding character's current value.
+It uses the corresponding character's current value.
 - A [constant](#constant).